 The College has a written agreement with The Canadian Alliance of Physiotherapy Regulators to utilize their expertise in credential review and conducting the Physiotherapy Competency Examination.
 Use of a national organization to conduct the assessments promotes national consistency of results and eases labour mobility.
-In December 2011, the College and The Alliance extended their current written agreement for an additional five years.

-The College also relies upon the expertise of language testing services, such as TOEFL, TOEIC, MELAB, IELTS and CanTEST to provide evidence of sufficient language fluency.
-However, the College does not have a formal relationship with any of the agencies that deliver these tests.
-The Alliance is exploring the development of a profession-specific language test.
-The pilot results will be available in 2012.
+The College also relies upon the expertise of language testing services, such as TOEFL, IELTS, CanTEST and TESTCan to provide evidence of sufficient language fluency.
+The College does not have a formal relationship with any of the agencies that deliver these language tests.

-- b) Explain what measures your organization takes to ensure that any third-party organization that it relies upon to make an assessment: - i. provides information about assessment practices to applicants - SAME AS LAST YEAR - SAME AS LAST YEAR ii. utilizes current and accurate information about qualifications from outside Canada
+- b) Explain what measures your organization takes to ensure that any third-party organization that it relies upon to make an assessment: - i. provides information about assessment practices to applicants ii. utilizes current and accurate information about qualifications from outside Canada

 The College and The Alliance have a written agreement on the utilization and role expectations of The Alliance's Evaluation Services.
-As well, the College has two representatives (the Registrar and the Council President) on The Alliance's Board of Directors.
-As members of the Board, the College is able to ensure that appropriate practices are occurring at The Alliance.
+As well, the College has representation on The Alliance's Board of Directors.
+As a member of the Board, the College is able to ensure that appropriate practices are occurring at The Alliance and influence change where needed.